daniraja/crawler-ss/README.md

-# To crawl and screenshot a website
+# To crawl and capture a website

 ## Fetch URLs